Voltage: 230V, Frequency: 50Hz

 What to expect

 There are stunning landscapes from lush mountainous areas to jungles, plains, the Irrawaddy River and a long, beautiful coastline.
-Expect a slow pace of life in Burma, with less developed infrastructure and facilities than in other more visited parts of Asia.
+Expect a slow pace of life in Myanmar, with less developed infrastructure and facilities than in other more visited parts of Asia.
 You may encounter blackouts, bumpy road travel and delays or changes to your plans.

 approximately 11.5 hours